VALE OF CLWYD Time Trial League ( updated 27/12/2018 )

 - League Winners ( Lady and Gent .)

-Details of all awards are published in the Results section of this website.
+Details of all achievements are published in the Results section of this website.

-Details of Open events run by this club are given on the Time Trial Calendar on the Calendar page of this website.
+Details of Open events run by Rhyl CC are given on the Time Trial Calendar on the Calendar page of this website.
 Full details will also be given on the CTT website.
 Open events need to be entered in advance by filling in a CTT (Cycling Time Trials) entry form, complete with entry fee, and sending it to the Event Secretary no later than 2 weeks before the event is due to take place.
 Open events do not count towards the League.
 There are no Open Events planned for 2019.